 Treatments are primarily non-surgical.
 They include orthotics to correct abnormal foot structure, padding or shoes that are wide enough to prevent the bunion from rubbing, icing, anti-inflammatory medications and steroid injections to reduce the swelling.

 In addition to purchasing wider shoes, patients with this condition should avoid high-heels and tight, pointy shoes.
+Learn more about bunions on the outside of your little toe here!

 The cuboid bone is found on the bottom, outside of the foot just in front heel bone.
 Cuboid syndrome occurs when the cuboid bone moves out of position with the heel bone.
 Most often dancers and other athletes develop this condition as a result sudden injury or overuse.
 However, even moderate activity can bring on this condition particularly when poorly fitting and unsupportive shoes are worn.